 When was the last time you celebrated something fabulous you accomplished on the job?
 Doing so could have decided benefits for your psychological health.
+Here’s How and Why You Should Be Celebrating Your Career Wins.

 The human brain evolved to pay more attention to negative stimuli than the good things in life.
 Long ago, this instinct helped you survive in a world where lions or bears may lurk around any corner.
 However, today it contributes to excess stress, feeding chronic illnesses, anxiety and depression.